Read time: 3 mins

 Moreover, the seeds within the core of the pear contain trace amounts of cyanide, which can be toxic to dogs if ingested in large quantities.
 To mitigate this risk, remove the seeds entirely before offering the fruit to your pet.

 Remember, while pears can be a delightful occasional treat for your dog, their primary diet should consist of specially formulated dog food that meets their nutritional requirements.
-Fresh dog food, like Butternut Box, made with human-grade ingredients, can offer a balanced and wholesome diet that supports your pet's health and vitality.
+Fresh dog food, like Butternut Box, made with human-quality ingredients, can offer a balanced and wholesome diet that supports your pet's health and vitality.